This page tells you about some of the research going on into radiotherapy treatments for cancer. You can find information about

 People who have melanoma of the eye can have proton therapy at the Clatterbridge Centre for Oncology.
 Currently the NHS pays for people to go abroad if they need proton treatment for cancers in other parts of the body.
-There is more information about proton beam therapy for chordoma, a type of spinal cord tumour, in the question and answer section.
+We have information about proton beam therapy for chordoma, a type of spinal cord tumour.

 Instead of using X-rays, proton beam therapy aims proton beams at the cancer.
 Protons are part of the centre of the atom, the atomic nucleus and carry a positive electrical charge.
 They release energy as they travel and slow down.
 They then cause a peak of energy at their target point – the cancer.
 Scientists call this point the Bragg peak.
 Basically the protons release their energy when they stop rather than when they are travelling through tissue.
 So most of the radiation goes directly to the cancer, reducing damage to the surrounding normal tissue.
 Ion beam therapy has the same principle but uses carbon ions rather than protons.
 Carbon ions peak more sharply than protons.